greiginsydney/captureKNX/docs/FAQ.md

 #### It's not in the project file the knxLogger is using

 This is usually because the Group Address was added after the project file was exported for knxLogger.
-As knxLogger doesn't know what type of DataPoint the GA is, it's discarded.
+As knxLogger doesn't know what type of DataPoint the GA is, any telegrams to it are discarded.

 Search the knxLogger.log file (in `/home/pi/knxLogger/log`) for the Group Address, or the text 'The telegram has been discarded'.